-For more information, please visit our COVID-19 policies and procedures FAQ page.
 If you have any questions, please email firstname.lastname@example.org and we will respond in a timely manner.
-Follow us on Instagram (@wcupacampusrec) and Facebook (WCUPA Campus Recreation) for daily information.
+Follow us on Instagram (@wcupacampusrec) Follow us on Facebook (WCUPA Campus Recreation) for daily information.

 In the current COVID-19 context, the Center for Contemplative Studies is offering free daily practices, live via Zoom, as well as a range of audio and video recorded practices.
 A full schedule, with links, is posted at so you can join quickly and easily.
 The Center's Director, Don McCown, leads a 30-minute meditation and dialogue Monday through Thursday at 9 AM.
 There are sessions featuring yoga, mindful movement, and dialogue, as well as shared reading and discussion.
 While most of these and other daytime sessions have always been free and open to the public, they are now available in real time to a wider audience.
 Everyone is welcome!

 The Center for Women & Gender Equity has produced resources/referral guides for the campus community:

 In these uncertain times, it is normal to experience increased feelings of stress, anxiety, depression, and other mental health concerns.
 As the university continues remote instruction in fall semester, the Counseling Center will be offering online counseling services to enrolled students.
 Although the Counseling Center doors will be open, all services will solely be online to protect the health and safety of students, staff, and faculty.